📑 Table of contents

 Simple SaaS (< 1,000 users) No-code (Bubble) Fast and sufficient

-Ambitious SaaS (> 10K users) Code (+ no-code for internal) Performance and costs
+Ambitious SaaS (> 10K users) Code (+ no-code for internal tools) Performance and costs

 Internal automations No-code (Make/n8n) Unbeatable effort/result ratio